randompenguin1/bookface/README.md

 	$font_color_lighter
 	$font_color

 Next, the `style.php` reads in the *contents* of your CSS file and concatenates it to the end of the Frio theme _/frio/css/style.css_.
 Then it does a simple string replace operation on the merged stylesheet contents to replace the variable names with the values set in your PHP scheme file.
-This is essentially variable validation and why you can't add new variables, the will neither get read in nor replaced.
+This is essentially variable validation and why you can't add new variables, they will neither get read in nor replaced.
 Finally the `style.php` generates the merged stylesheet.

 If you want users to be able to pick one of the predefined "Accent Color" options your PHP file needs to include: